fctucker/challenge/README.md

     * `addParticle`: Call the appropirate D3 APIs to render a particle on the d3 SVG canvas
     * `moveParticles`: A method to describe the movement of a particle

-Furthurmore you will need to register the new weather type with the application.
-This can be done in `src/challenge.component.ts` by adding a line similar to the below in the `ngOnInit` method:
+Furthermore you will need to register the new weather type with the application.
+This can be done in the file `src/challenge.component.ts` by adding a line in the `ngOnInit` method similar to the below :

 `this.driver.addWeatherType(new Rain(this.driver));`